 We slipped into a tasting at Domaine de Montbourgeau, a family-owned winery with a female winemaker.
-We were very relieved when Château de Germigney a Relais & Châteaux property in a historic hunting loge, told us they had one room left.
+We were relieved when Château de Germigney, a Relais & Châteaux property in a historic hunting lodge, told us they had one room left.
 That evening, the hotel’s Michelin star restaurant was serving a special game dinner celebrating the hunt.
 We enjoyed drinks by the hotel’s massive stone fireplace, but we opted to eat at a more casual bistro down the street.
 When we returned, a band of bugle players in traditional red jackets was performing on the terrace.
-This ended up being one of the most memorable days and nights of our three week trip.
+This ended up being one of the most memorable days and nights of our three-week trip.

-It Has A Destination-Worthy Museum
+It Has An Envelope-Pushing Museum

-It Has Impressive UNESCO World Heritage Sites
+It has Impressive UNESCO World Heritage Sites

 Its Wines Have a Cult Following

 Jura is considered France’s smallest wine region, but it more than makes up for it in quality.
-In Arbois, the wine capital of the region, vintners primarily produce four grape varieties including Poulsard, Trousseau, Chardonnay and Savagnin.
-The village of Château-Chalon, designated one of Les Plus Belle Villages de France, is also the birthplace of vin jaune, the region’s beloved and concentrated white wine.
-It’s made of late harvest Savagnin grapes and matured in barrels for over six years.
+Vintners primarily produce four grape varieties including Poulsard, Trousseau, Chardonnay and Savagnin.
+The village of Château-Chalon, designated one of Les Plus Belle Villages de France, is the birthplace of vin jaune.
+The region’s concentrated white wine is made of late harvest Savagnin grapes and matured in barrels for over six years.
 It isn’t topped off, as other wines often are, resulting in a deep yellow color and an intense, nutty flavor.

 It’s France’s Outdoor Playground

-Its Cuisine is Underrated
+Its Food is Fabulous

 Jura’s most famous export, Comté, is a hard cheese similar to gruyère made of unpasteurized cow’s milk.
-2,600 Comté dairy farms are located in the Jura Mountains and the Routes du Comté connects travelers to Comté dairy farms, cheesemaking facilities and aging cellars with eight different possible itineraries.
+2,600 Comté dairy farms are located in the Jura Mountains.
+The Routes du Comté connects travelers to Comté dairy farms, cheesemaking facilities and aging cellars with eight different possible itineraries.
 Cured meats smoked with pine and juniper like Morteau Sausage and Montbéliard are specialties of the region.
 Morbier, Mont-d’or, and Bleau de Gex are other wonderful local cheeses.